AbhijnanVegi/Kurkure/Group Assignment -1.md

 ## Functional Requirements

+### Modifications

-Insert : dogs
+- Insert : dogs

-Delete : event
+- Delete : event

-Update : Championship
+- Update : Championship

+### Retrieval

-Selection : retrieve all events in a championship
+- Selection : retrieve all events in a championship

-Projection query : All dogs of a particular breed
+- Projection query : All dogs of a particular breed

-Aggr funct : Number of events won by a dog
+- Aggregate: Number of events won by a dog

-Search : search for an event
+- Search : search for an event

-Analysis : Total events won by a dog of particular breed
+- Analysis : Total events won by a dog of particular breed